 4 – Paid Ads

-If you want a steady stream of leads coming in, a great low-cost strategy is to use Facebook and Instagram to reach your clients.
+If you want a steady stream of leads, a tremendous low-cost strategy is to use Facebook and Instagram to reach your clients.
 There are three things you can do here:

 - Use Look-alike audiences and specifically targeted audiences to promote your service to the right people

 For example, let’s say you’re a painting contractor.
 Who are people likely to need painting services?
-Homeowners, people likely to sell their house in 6 months, people likely to buy a house in 6 months, people who recently had a baby (people often buy a house or move when a new baby comes), etc.
+Homeowners, people likely to sell their house in 6 months, people likely to buy a home in 6 months, people who recently had a baby (people often buy a home or move when a new baby comes), etc.

 - Retarget to people that have visited your page or engaged with your content

-A great strategy to nurture clients is going to be to making authority blog posts and videos to retarget to your users.
+A great strategy to nurture clients is to make authority blog posts and videos to retarget your users.
 This will position you as an expert, and when the time comes that they need your service, you’ll be the first ones on their mind.

-If you’re a General Contractor and posting remodelling tips, or DIY how-to’s, you’ll find that even though you’re telling them how to do the work, they won’t do it themselves because of time or they don’t want to get hurt doing construction or remodelling.
+If you’re a General Contractor posting remodeling tips, or DIY how-to’s, you’ll find that even though you’re telling them how to do the work, they won’t do it themselves because of time or they don’t want to get hurt doing construction or remodeling.
 They will call you when the time comes.

 Social media is where your future clients hang out, so it makes sense to interact with them there.
-You do have to use a strategy to get in front of them saying the right things at the right time.
+You have to use a strategy to get in front of them, saying the right things at the right time.
 That’s why using paid ads and retargeting is so powerful.
-It allows you to tailor your message to those who are interested in your brand already.
+It allows you to tailor your message to those interested in your brand already.

 Anyone in construction can use social media to grow their companies.